 Also known as ‘Lower Body Lift’, this procedure commonly reshapes the abdomen, hips and buttocks and is an extension of the Tummy Tuck.
 The incision runs completely around the front and back of the lower torso.
 Belt Lipectomy procedure redefines the deeper tissues of the abdomen and flanks, which can be ideal for patients who have lost a significant amount of weight and are wanting to remove the redundant skin around the lower torso.

-- Temporary pain, swelling, bruising, infection, scarring, fluid build up (seroma), bleeding and haematoma, numbness, Keloid scarring, reaction to anaesthesia and medications
+- Temporary pain, swelling, bruising, infection, scarring, the fluid build-up (seroma), bleeding and haematoma, numbness, Keloid scarring, reaction to anaesthesia and medications

 - Poor healing or Necrosis (common with smokers)